 The Wichita River Trail follows the Big Wichita River, a tributary of the Red River.
 The trail begins in beautifully wooded Lucy Park, making a loop....

-The 17-mile Santa Fe Rail Trail follows the old Atchinson, Topeka and Santa Fe Railway line, beginning in the Railyard park in town and continuing...
+The Santa Fe Rail Trail follows the old Atchinson, Topeka and Santa Fe Railway line, beginning at Santa Fe’s Railyard Park on the southwestern end of...

 Santa Fe's River Trail is open in three segments, all of which are off Agua Fria Road.
 The segment farthest east is just two blocks down from the...